- Sermon Notes

 ILLUS – Dr. John Hannah’s comments regarding the history of the Calvary Chapel Movement.

-2. If not, it can result in legalism or a tolerance of sin.
+- If revival is not fueled by the Bible it can lead to legalism or a tolerance of sin.

-3. If not, it can result in emotionalism and cheap gimmicks.
+- If revival is not fueled by the Bible it can result in emotionalism and gimmicks.

-ILLUS – Training the pastors in Africa about the importance of teaching through the Bible chapter by chapter, verse by verse.
+ILLUS – Training the pastors in Africa about the importance of teaching through the entire counsel of God.

 B. Revival begins where the Bible is the final authority